Sujatha2108/Email-SMS-Spam-Detector/README.md

 The entire project, from data exploration and model training to final deployment, is contained within a single Google Colab notebook.

-## 🚀 Demo

-Here is the final application in action, deployed directly from Google Colab using `pyngrok`:

-*(**Note:** This is the most important part of your README!
-Create a short GIF from your `Email_Spam.mp4` video and drag-and-drop it here.
-You can use a free online tool like [ezgif.com]("C:\Users\SUJATHA ALUGOJU\Videos\Captures\Email_Spam - Colab - Google Chrome 2025-10-24 19-13-18.mp4") to convert your MP4 to a GIF.)*

 ## ✨ Features

 * **Real-time Prediction:** Instantly classifies any input text as "Spam" or "Ham."